 Sometimes distraction can be an effective way to cope with claustrophobia.
 So make sure you carry things that help you take your mind off anxious feelings.
 You can use anything that helps you distract yourself, like reading books, listening to music, solving a puzzle, gaming on the phone, or watching a movie.
 However, avoid watching movies that might trigger feelings of fear or anxiety.

-Whenever someone feels anxious or claustrophobic, their heart rate starts to rise.
-In such situations, mindfully practising deep breathing techniques can help bring a sense of calm to your body.
+Whenever someone feels anxious or claustrophobic, their heart rate starts rising.
+In such situations, mindfully practicing deep breathing techniques can help bring a sense of calm to your body.

-Visualization is an effective way to distract the mind from anxious thoughts and focus on something calming.
-You can close your eyes and visualize a recent positive experience, In the days leading up to your flight you can also visualize yourself having a calm and pleasant flight experience.
+Visualisation is an effective way to distract the mind from anxious thoughts and focus on something calming.
+You can close your eyes and visualise a recent positive experience.
+In the days leading up to your flight, you can also visualize yourself having a calm and pleasant flight experience.
 Practising this regularly may help you be less anxious on your next flight.

 Conclusion: